-Simply enter your email and your handy Graduation Gift Registry will be delivered to your inbox right away.
-It's ready to print!
+Simply enter your email and your handy Graduation Gift Registry Printable (with a thank you note cheat sheet) will be delivered to your inbox right away.

-Step 5: Put these four items (thank you notes, stamps, pen & Registry) in a designated drawer or basket in your kitchen.
+Step 5: Put these four items (thank you notes, stamps, pen & Registry) in your kitchen drawer or basket.

 Yes, of course!

 1– Graduation day can be long and tiring.
 Have a snack before you arrive.
 Wear comfortable shoes under the gown, ladies.
 Trust me on this one.